UTC 2022 Funding - Cycle 1 Research Projects

 Project No.: CY1-TAMU-OU-03

-Title: Risk-Based Assessment of System-Wide Vulnerability and Interdependency of Transportation Infrastructure Networks under Extreme Weather Conditions
+Title: Risk-Based Assessment of System-Wide Vulnerability and Interdependency of Transportation Infrastructure Networks under Extreme Events

 Performing Institution: Texas A&M University and University of Oklahoma